pdineshsampathram-spec/avotangi-whatsapp-ai/docs/PROBLEM_STATEMENT.md

-# Problem Statement and Project Context
+# Problem Statement

-## 🎯 Problem Statement

-Luxury D2C footwear brands often struggle to provide personalized shopping experiences at scale.
-Most customers are forced to browse static product catalogs, which can feel overwhelming and impersonal.
-At the same time, manual WhatsApp support does not scale well and requires significant human effort.
+Learnmind.ai challenged participants to design an intelligent WhatsApp-based personal styling system for **Avotangi**, a handmade luxury footwear brand.

-The challenge is to design an automated system that can:
+The goal is to create an AI-powered consultative experience that feels like interacting with a premium personal stylist rather than a traditional chatbot.

-* Understand customer needs from natural conversation
-* Provide personalized product recommendations
-* Maintain a premium, concierge-like experience
-* Scale without requiring constant human intervention

 ---

-## 💡 Proposed Solution

-This project introduces an **AI-powered WhatsApp styling assistant** built using n8n.
-The system automates conversational commerce by combining:
+## 🎯 Objectives

+The system must:

+- Understand customer preferences from natural language
+- Maintain conversation context across messages
+- Recommend relevant products from the live Shopify catalog
+- Deliver responses in a refined luxury tone
+- Support multimodal inputs such as text, images, and voice (extensible)
-* WhatsApp Business messaging
+- Use native WhatsApp Business API nodes inside n8n
-* AI-based intent extraction
-* Persistent customer memory
-* Intelligent product ranking

-The result is a guided shopping experience where customers simply describe what they need and receive curated footwear recommendations instantly.

 ---

-## 🚀 Key Objectives
+## 🧠 Key Challenges

-* Enable conversational product discovery on WhatsApp
-* Reduce manual customer support workload
-* Improve recommendation relevance using AI
-* Maintain a luxury brand tone in automated responses
-* Build a modular workflow that can be extended in the future
+Designing this system involves solving several real-world problems:

+- Clean handling of different input types
+- Context awareness across conversations
+- Accurate product matching from live catalog
+- Maintaining luxury brand voice
+- Building a scalable automation architecture

 ---

+## 🚀 Proposed Solution

+This project implements an **AI-powered WhatsApp stylist workflow** using n8n that:

+- Guides users through a personalized footwear consultation
+- Extracts structured intent using Google Gemini
+- Stores persistent user memory in Google Sheets
+- Scores and ranks Shopify products dynamically
+- Sends premium WhatsApp recommendations

+The system is designed to feel like a **luxury concierge experience**, not a basic chatbot.

+---

-## 🔄 Current Scope
+## 📌 Current Implementation Scope

-The current implementation focuses primarily on **text-based user input**.
-While the workflow structure supports multiple input types, full processing for image and audio inputs is planned for future iterations.

-This makes the system flexible and extensible without overcomplicating the initial version.
+The current version successfully supports:

+- ✅ Text-based AI consultation
+- ✅ Context-aware memory
+- ✅ Intelligent product scoring
+- ✅ Premium WhatsApp messaging flow
+- ✅ Native WhatsApp node integration

+Image and voice pipelines are **architecturally supported and planned for future extension**.

 ---